 The clinic is led by Prof. Grant Fullarton, Consultant Upper GI Surgeon.

-Barrett’s oesophagus is a condition where stomach acid backs up into the oesophagus causing damage to the oesophageal lining.
-Due to the risk of cancer, Barrett’s patients have traditionally undergone a lifetime of ‘wait and see’ monitoring with regular endoscopic examinations to detect any progression to more severe stages of the disease or to cancer.
+It has been argued that Barrett’s Oesophagus is the most important identifiable risk factor in oesophageal adenocarcinoma (gullet cancer).
+This can occur as a result of chronic acid reflux (heartburn with more than 3 to 4 episodes per week) where stomach acid backs up into the oesophagus causing damage to the oesophageal lining potentially progressing to cancer.
+Until recently, Barrett’s patients have traditionally undergone a lifetime of ‘wait and see’ monitoring with regular endoscopic examinations to detect any progression to more severe stages of the disease or to cancer.

 A revolutionary new procedure, called the HALO treatment, can now help treat Barrett’s sufferers.
 The significance of HALO was published in the New England Medical Journal which shows that the treatment can reduce the risks of developing oesophageal cancer in high-risk cases by more than 90%.
 The National Institute for Health and Clinical Excellence (NICE) approved this therapy in 2010.